How Insurers Are Using Private LLMs to Parse Claims Data

 Training Data That Reflects Reality

 Garbage in, garbage out remains undefeated.
 Claims data is messy, full of shorthand, and sometimes influenced by old habits.
 Curation is vital.
-Teams assemble representative samples across product lines and geographies, and they annotate with clear guidelines so labels stay consistent.
+Teams assemble representative samples and historical claims across product lines and geographies, and they annotate with clear guidelines so labels stay consistent.

 Synthetic data can fill gaps, but it must be checked against real world distributions to avoid odd skews.
-Balanced, realistic inputs help the model treat similar cases similarly, which is the foundation of fair outcomes.
+Balanced, realistic inputs help AI systems treat similar cases similarly in order to improve decision making, which is the foundation of fair outcomes.

 Guardrails That Catch the Weird Stuff

 Even strong models encounter edge cases.
 A scanner adds an extra page.
 A date is typed with the wrong year.
 A policy number uses a legacy format.
-Guardrails check for impossible values, missing keys, and contradictions, then route the claim for human review.
+Guardrails check for impossible values, missing keys, and contradictions, then route the claim for human review to support better fraud detection.

 Retrieval, Tools, and the Art of Being Helpful

-Models perform best when they can look things up.
-Retrieval augmented generation supplies fresh context, like current policy wording, fee schedules, and jurisdictional quirks, at inference time.
-The model does not guess a deductible; it fetches it, then cites the source.
+Large language models perform best when they can look things up.
+Retrieval augmented generation supplies fresh context, like current policy wording, fee schedules, jurisdictional quirks, and detailed information at inference time.
+The language model does not guess a deductible; it fetches relevant information, then cites the source, enabling accurate responses to customer queries.

 Grounded answers replace hallucination, and references let auditors click from suggestion to source in a heartbeat.
-That small design detail builds trust and it saves time otherwise spent hunting through folders.
+That small design detail builds trust, improves customer interactions, supports personalizing customer interactions, and it saves time otherwise spent hunting through folders, which enhances the overall customer experience.

 Measuring Success without Rose Colored Glasses